paul356/esp-webdav/README.md

 ## What is this repository for?
 This repository is a Rust on ESP project that demonstrates how to use run a webdav server on a esp32 board.
 I am surprised by the power of Rust.
 By using Rust crates and the esp-idf library I can easily build a webdav server for esp32 boards.

-NOTE 2024/10/11: I face a critical problem with using dav-server.
+__NOTE 2024/10/11__: I face a critical problem with using dav-server.
 The stack size is less than 20 kb using hyper only.
 But the stack size overshots when I include dav-server.
 It constantly causes stackoverflow issues on esp32s3.
 It is probably due to extensive usage of futures in the dav-server crate.
 I will try to investigate it further.
 If I can't workarround it, I will try to implement a simple webdav server myself.

-UPDATE 2024/10/12: Good news.
+__UPDATE 2024/10/12__: Good news.
 I don't how to implement a webdav server myself.
 It turns out that I need to specify a stack size for my created tokio executer.
 The default stack size of task thread is way too small as of 1KB.
 I increase it to 32KB and the stackoverflow issue is gone.
 Now I can run dav-server on my esp32s3 dev-kit.
 Though there is still some issues but I think they are solvable.

 ## Pre-requisites
 - Install Rust